RZRZR/diyiot.xyz/docs/thoughts/rethinking_decentralisation.md

 #### Security, transparency and data ownership.

 Security - I will be brief, because there is so much information on internet and IoT security failures.
+Imagine for a moment, if every minute detail of your daily life - when you turned the light out to go to bed, when you wake up, when you turn the heating on, what you watch on tv, etc. was owned by a company, and that data was breached.
 Simply, if we built primarily decentralised systems, not as much of our data would need to be stored on servers out of our control.
 I will share two links which should be enough to freak you out:
-* [haveibeenpwned.com](https://haveibeenpwned.com/) to see if any of your account details have been compromised in any major security breach.
+* [haveibeenpwned.com](https://haveibeenpwned.com/) to see if any of your accounts have been compromised in any major security breach.
 * [http://www.insecam.org/](http://www.insecam.org/) a large directory of insecure public webcams.
 These haven't been hacked, they have been left insecure by the manufacturers.

-Data ownership
+Data ownership -

 Transparency